timothypratley/power-turtle/resources/public/conj2017-slides.md

   - and provide just enough information to figure it out

 * Getting started in Power Turtle is easy
-  - but there is an even bigger barrier to learning Clojure;
+  - but there is an even bigger barrier to learning Clojure for the majority of people;
-  - you pretty much have to understand one particular human language.
+  - they have to learn a foreign language first.

 ---
 background-image: url(../../../img/korean.jpg)